Scarf: Manufacture

-The knitting garments such as scarves is an important trade in some countries.
+The knitting of garments such as scarves is an important trade in some countries.
 Hand-knitted scarves are still common as gifts.

 Printed scarves are offered internationally through high-fashion design houses, including Burberry, Missoni, Alexander McQueen, Valentino, Cole Haan, Chanel, Etro, Lanvin, Louis Vuitton and Prada.

 Hermès, which made its first scarf in 1937, has produced more than 2,000 designs.
 In 1937, Hermès designed a woodblock scarf made of Chinese silk that was worn by Queen Elizabeth II of England, American First Lady Jacqueline Kennedy Onassis, and Grace Kelly.

 The basic scarf shapes are square, triangular, and rectangular.
 The most common type is the square scarf, which can be folded to form a rectangular or triangular scarf.
 A sash is usually a long, narrow rectangle.
 The size of either can range from mini to maxi.
 The style of the garment with which the finished scarf is worn will make a difference, as will the way it is tied.